Hatraco-GmbH/ebay/fulfillment/docs/ExtendedContact.md

 # ExtendedContact

+This type contains shipping and contact information for a buyer or an eBay shipping partner.

 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **company_name** | **str** | The company name associated with the buyer or eBay shipping partner.
 This field is only returned if defined/applicable to the buyer or eBay shipping partner. | [optional]